 Composting & Organic Gardening Workshop at Pune

-Green Citizens project introduced by Earth5R is an innovative project which aims at making India zero waste with by training citizens in Composting & Organic Gardening via hands-on workshop.
+Green Citizens project introduced by Earth5R is an innovative project which aims at making India zero waste by training citizens in Composting & Organic Gardening via hands-on workshop.
 As a part of this, the team of Earth5R visit colleges, buildings, societies, companies and schools.
 They not only encourage citizens to manage and segregate their waste but also give live demonstrations through workshops on how their houses or offices can be zero waste.
-After hearing about the work done by Earth5R’s green Citizens project, Kirti Kale a resident of Marvel society, Hadapsar, Pune along with her society team approached Earth5R to introduce workshops in their premises.
+After hearing about the work done by Earth5R’s Green Citizens project, Kirti Kale, (a resident of Marvel society, Hadapsar, Pune) along with her society team, approached Earth5R to introduce workshops in their premises.